gparker/emergy/README.md

 	make
 	make tests

-Run the calculator on test files:
+Run the calculator on test files in which we've broken up the inputs into different entries for each source in order to test aggregation:

 	make odum-test